OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 SELECT * FROM byte[] b WHERE toString(b).matches(".*1\.2\.840\.113549\.1\.1\.1.*")
 ```

 Finally, you don't have to always select whole objects.
-If we compare OQL to SQL, then classes are considered as tables, objects as rows and fields as columns.
+If we make an analogy to SQL, then classes would be the tables, objects would be the rows and fields would be the columns.
 So, if you like to find all objects that have field named "password", you can do something like:

 ```sql
 SELECT password FROM ".*" WHERE (null != password)